Updated on: Dec 7th, 2021

-1. PAN Card of all the members of the proposed society has to be submitted along with the application.
+PAN Card: PAN card of all the members of the proposed society has to be submitted along with the application.

-2. The Residence Proof of all the members of the society also has to be submitted.
-The following can be used as a valid residence proof:
+Residence Proof: The residence proof of all the members of the society also has to be submitted.
+The following can be used as valid residence proof:

-3. Memorandum of Association has to be prepared which will contain the following clauses and information:
+Memorandum of Association: The memorandum of association has to be prepared which will contain the following clauses and information:

-4. Articles of Association also have to be prepared which will contain the following information:
+Rules & Regulations of the Society: The rules and regulations of the society also have to be prepared which will contain the following information:

 Once the rules have been formed, they can be changed but the new set of rules will be signed by the President, Chairman, Vice President and the Secretary of the Society.

 Covering letter: A covering letter mentioning the objective or the purpose for which the society is being formed will be annexed to the beginning of the application.
 It will be signed by all the founding members of the society.